v-cakoll/docs.pl-pl/docs/visual-basic/language-reference/data-types/char-data-type.md

 ## <a name="programming-tips"></a>Porady dla programistów

-- **Liczby ujemne.** `Char`jest typem bez znaku i nie może reprezentować wartości ujemnej.
-W każdym przypadku nie należy używać `Char` do przechowywania wartości numerycznych.
+- **Negative Numbers.** `Char` is an unsigned type and cannot represent a negative value.
+In any case, you should not use `Char` to hold numeric values.

-- **Zagadnienia dotyczące międzyoperacyjnych.** Jeśli interfejs zawiera składniki, które nie są przeznaczone dla .NET Framework, na przykład obiekty Automation lub COM, należy pamiętać, że typy znaków mają różną szerokość danych (8 bitów) w innych środowiskach.
-W przypadku przekazania do takiego składnika argumentu 8-bitowego należy zadeklarować go jako `Byte` `Char` zamiast w nowym kodzie Visual Basic.
+- **Interop Considerations.** If you interface with components not written for the .NET Framework, for example Automation or COM objects, remember that character types have a different data width (8 bits) in other environments.
+If you pass an 8-bit argument to such a component, declare it as `Byte` instead of `Char` in your new Visual Basic code.

-- **Rozszerzającą.** Typ `Char` danych jest rozszerzany do `String`.
-Oznacza to, że można `Char` przeprowadzić `String` konwersję do <xref:System.OverflowException?displayProperty=nameWithType>i nie napotkasz.
+- **Widening.** The `Char` data type widens to `String`.
+This means you can convert `Char` to `String` and will not encounter a <xref:System.OverflowException?displayProperty=nameWithType>.

-- **Znaki typu.** Dołączanie znaku `C` typu literału do literału ciągu z pojedynczym znakiem wymusza `Char` do tego typu danych. `Char`nie ma znaku typu identyfikatora.
+- **Type Characters.** Appending the literal type character `C` to a single-character string literal forces it to the `Char` data type. `Char` has no identifier type character.

-- **Typ struktury.** Odpowiedni typ w .NET Framework jest <xref:System.Char?displayProperty=nameWithType> strukturą.
+- **Framework Type.** The corresponding type in the .NET Framework is the <xref:System.Char?displayProperty=nameWithType> structure.

 ## <a name="see-also"></a>Zobacz także